SolaceSamples/solace-samples-java-jcsmp/README.md

 - [Confirmed Delivery](https://solacesamples.github.io/solace-samples-java/docs/confirmed-delivery): Learn how to confirm that your messages are received by a Solace message router.
 - [Topic to Queue Mapping](https://solacesamples.github.io/solace-samples-java/docs/topic-to-queue-mapping): Learn how to map existing topics to Solace queues.

-## Checking out and Building
+## Prerequisites

+This tutorial requires the Solace Systems Java API library.
+Download the Java API library to your computer from [here](http://dev.solacesystems.com/downloads/).

+## Build the Samples

-To build these samples, download and unpacked the Java API library to a known location.
-The Java API library can be [downloaded here](http://dev.solacesystems.com/downloads/).
-Then copy the contents of the `sol-jcsmp-VERSION/lib` directory to a `libs` sub-directory in your `solace-samples-java` project.
+Copy the contents of the `sol-jcsmp-VERSION/lib` directory from the Java API library to a `libs` sub-directory in your `solace-samples-java` project.

-In the following command line replace `VERSION` with the Solace API version you downloaded.
+In the following command line replace `VERSION` with the Solace Java API version you downloaded.
 For example:

   1. clone this GitHub repository
   1. `cd solace-samples-java`